maread99/aoc/README.md

 # aoc solutions

-My [advent-of-code](https://adventofcode.com/) solutions in python.
+My original [advent-of-code](https://adventofcode.com/) solutions in python, tidied to varing degrees.

 Probably not quick or competitive.
 Hopefully intelligible.

-Some use numpy.
+I usually solve parts a and b separately.
+I won't force a combined solution at the expense of intelligibility, although I might use or add one (**_comb**) if part b is a natural evolution of part a or if part a can be easily extracted from part b.

-These are tidy versions of my original solutions.
-I might add a revised version to note a better way of doing it or an alternative version to note a different way of doing it (references included where these were inspired by someone else's solution).
+After solving I might try to improve it and will usually look around at others' solutions and have the "you're ******* kiddin' me" moment.
+I might write and add a **rev**ised version to learn a better way of doing it or an **alt**ernative version to learn a different way of doing it (references included where these were inspired by someone else's solution).

 ## Useful references
 - [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - the Awesome repo is pretty awesome, references to resources and solutions (by year / by language).